libc0607/gc2093_modes/README.md

 Note: Match the MIPI length carefully when doing PCB layout.
 It only has 2 lanes, so quite vulnerable to in/between differential pairs mismatch than imx415/imx335.

 ## IQ file
-Use gc2053.bin first -- it's good enough.
+Use [gc2053.bin](https://github.com/OpenIPC/firmware/blob/master/general/package/sigmastar-osdrv-infinity6e/files/sensor/configs/gc2053.bin) first -- it's good enough.
 Or try to tune it with IQTool.

 ## Theory
-GC2093 has several init register arrays available (see References).
+GC2093 has several init register arrays with comments available (see References).
 So, by some guess and calculation, it is possible to overclock the sensor & get higher framerates.

 From the datasheet, we have: